allegro/toper/README.md

 Quick start
 -----------
-Here is example how create request by Toper.
-In this case Toper is configured to use multiple destinations to protect against breakdown if any of them fail.
+Here is example how create a request by Toper.
+In this case Toper is configured to use multiple destinations to protect against a breakdown if any of them fail.
 ```php

 use Toper\GuzzleClientFactory;